ThriveCommunityChurch/Architecture/docs/ai-pipeline.md

 - Triggered automatically when new or updated content is ready.
 - Communicates with the **Global API's** database to read and update sermon records.

+## Example End-to-End Flow

+1. A staff member uploads a new sermon through the **Admin Tool**.
+2. The **Global API** stores basic details and an audio URL.
+3. An **AWS Lambda** (or similar serverless function) is triggered to:
+   - Download the audio
+   - Call a speech-to-text service to create a transcript
+4. Another step in the pipeline uses the transcript to:
+   - Generate a concise summary in plain language
+   - Suggest topical tags based on the content
+5. The pipeline writes the enriched data (summary, tags, waveform info) back to the **Global API**'s database.
+6. A final step updates the **podcast RSS feed**, which podcast apps read on their own schedule.

+From the church's point of view, this all happens automatically after the single upload step.

 ## Why It Matters

 This pipeline: